Bondfire

 CHALLENGE

-The Challenge of this project was for our group to create a complete application interface based on a problem or niche that has not been filled.
-We thoroughly worked through each step of the app design process to gain a comprehensive understanding of our audience and identify features and enhancements that could improve our product.
+Our group’s goal was to create a interactable application interface based on a gap we found in the current market.
+We worked through each step of the app design process to gain an understanding of our audience and identify how to improve our product.

-My role: This project was created in a team of three consisting of two design students and one journalism student.
-My role in the project primarily focused on developing the visual branding of the app, along with its interface.
-I was also involved heavily in every other aspect of the development of the app, including research, personas, surveys, interviews, testing, and documentation.
+My role: Our team had two design students and one journalism student.
+I led much of the visual branding of the app, along with its interface.
+I was also involved in other UX developmental aspects of the app.

 USER RESEARCH AND EMPATHIZING